FFmpeg/FFV1/ffv1.md

 ### slice\_size

-`slice_size` indicates the size of the slice in bytes.
+`slice_size` indicates the size of the Slice in bytes.

-Note: this allows finding the start of slices before previous slices have been fully decoded, and allows parallel decoding as well as error resilience.
+Note: this allows finding the start of Slices before previous Slices have been fully decoded, and allows parallel decoding as well as error resilience.

 ### error\_status